Contact handles, duality, and sutured Floer homology: Turning around cobordisms of sutured manifolds and duality

 As described in \cite{decateg}*{Proposition~2.14} and \cite{JCob}*{Section~11.2}, there is duality between $\SFH(M,\g)$ and $\SFH(-M,\g)$.
 If $(\S,\as,\bs)$ is a diagram for $(M,\g)$, then $(\S,\bs,\as)$ is a diagram for $(-M,\g)$.
 Since $\bT_{\as}\cap \bT_{\bs}$ is equal to $\bT_{\bs}\cap \bT_{\as}$, we can define a map

 by the formula

 It is straightforward to see that $\tr$ is a chain map, since $J$-holomorphic discs on $(\S,\as,\bs)$ from~$\xs$ to~$\ys$ are in bijection with $J$-holomorphic discs on $(\S,\bs,\as)$ from~$\ys$ to~$\xs$.
-In particular, $\tr$ is the usual pairing between homology and cohomology.
 Note that the trace pairing gives a natural isomorphism